Earthquakes on May 3, 2026

 66.9 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 15 km WSW of Homer, Alaska on May 3, 2026 at 23:14 UTC.
-At a depth of 66.9 km, the event was shallow crustal.
+At 23:14 UTC on May 3, 2026, a magnitude 2.9 tremor occurred 15 km WSW of Homer, Alaska.
+The hypocenter lay at 66.9 km, placing this in the shallow crustal category.
 Coordinates: 59.599°, -151.817°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03